ACRE: STRATEGIC PLANNING FOR AGRICLUSTERS

 Unit 6.
 Setting the Stage for the ACRE Workshop

-ACRE Part #2 - Conducting an ACRE Workshop, including:
+ACRE Part #2 - Conducting an ACRE Workshop, includes:

 Unit 7.
 Launching the ACRE Workshop